 Jasmine focuses on handling complex real estate financings relating to Hong Kong and cross border property transactions (commonly PRC, Macau, Singapore and UK).
-The underlying real estate transactions often involve property M&A deals by way of sale and purchase of shares in property holding companies, acquisition of new land and project development (including MTR land development), general conveyancing or corporate restructuring.
+The underlying real estate transactions often involve property M&A deals by way of sale and purchase of shares in property holding companies, joint venture, acquisition of new land by way of land auction, land exchange, project development (including MTR land development and redevelopment of compulsory sale units), general conveyancing or corporate restructuring.

 Jasmine speaks English, Mandarin and Cantonese.

 - Advised a syndicate of banks in connection with HK$14.75 billion senior secured term loan financing for the acquisition of a portfolio of 17 Hong Kong shopping centres by a consortium led by Gaw Capital Partners from Link REIT; the underlying acquisition for approximately HK$23 billion is one of the biggest sales and purchases of its kind in Hong Kong.

 - Advised a syndicate of banks in relation to HK$8.33 billion senior secured financing relating to acquisition of two grade A office buildings in Hong Kong.
 The financing accommodated complex post-acquisition restructuring options both at project level (by way of spin-off strata title to various offshore holding companies) and at sponsors' level (involving put/call options on share transfer between the sponsors and option for co-investment transfer of shares in intermediate holding companies for investment sale down to co-investors during the loan tenor).

 - Advised a syndicate of banks in relation to HK$9.169 billion senior secured financing for the acquisition and renovation of a portfolio of 12 shopping centres in Hong Kong by a consortium led by Gaw Capital Partners from Link REIT.
 The underlying acquisition is one of the biggest sales and purchases of its kind in Hong Kong.